 Red Flags of Illegitimate GLP-1 Providers

 Legitimacy and optimal value are different questions.
-Found is legitimate; the following are service model limitations that matter for making an informed enrollment decision, not safety concerns.
+Found is legitimate; the following are service model limitations that matter for an informed decision, not safety concerns.

 Promotional first-month pricing

 Found frequently advertises a promotional first-month rate (~$99) that is significantly lower than their ongoing subscription rate (~$169–$269/month depending on plan and dose tier).
-Patients who see the promotional rate and enroll without checking the ongoing rate can be surprised when their second month's charge is nearly double the promotional amount.
 Verify the ongoing monthly rate — not the promotional rate — before enrolling.
-Ask specifically: "What is the monthly rate starting from month two, and does it change with dose?"

 Compounding pharmacy not publicly named

-Found does not prominently disclose which specific compounding pharmacy prepares their GLP-1 medications.
-For patients who want to verify the pharmacy's state board license independently before enrolling — which is a reasonable request for an injectable medication — this information is not readily accessible on Found's public-facing materials.
+Found does not prominently disclose which specific pharmacy prepares their GLP-1 medications.
 Contact Found support and ask for the pharmacy's name and state board license number.
-They should be able to provide this.

 Dose-tier pricing at maintenance

-Found's pricing is dose-dependent — as your GLP-1 dose increases through the titration schedule, the monthly cost increases.
-The promotional first-month rate and initial-dose pricing don't reflect what you'll pay at maintenance doses.
-Understand the full pricing structure across the typical titration timeline (starting dose through 72 weeks) before committing.
+Found's pricing is dose-dependent — monthly cost increases as your dose increases through titration.
+Understand the full pricing structure across the typical titration timeline before committing.

 Found vs Luma Health: Verified Comparison